Meet Our Admin Staff

 Emily is the person behind the computer for LifeWay’s social media pages.
 She completed her LifeWays training in 2016 and loved her time with LifeWays so much that she jumped at the opportunity to return as the cook for the subsequent Wisconsin trainings!
 She has also taught Practical Arts for Fundamentals Retreats and is the Student Services Coordinator for Wisconsin Certification Trainings.
 She was the Lead Playgroup teacher at a Wisconsin Waldorf school for a few years until the birth of her fourth baby and teaches alongside Mary O’Connell at Paradise Farm in West Bend, Wi.
 Emily is the mother to five children and has many pets.
 She also loves sewing, baking sourdough bread, gardening and hiking.

 Jerilyn Cole Burke is an avid traveler and has worked with children and families from all over the world.
-In addition to her LifeWays training, Jerilyn holds certification from Hand in Hand Parenting, Community Supported Postpartum, and received her Waldorf teacher training at the The Rudolf Steiner Centre Toronto.
-She earned a B.A. in Interdisciplinary Humanities - focusing on Art History, Communication Arts, and Music.
-She has been a guest lecturer for River Valley Waldorf School's Virtual Lecture series and was a group facilitator and co-presenter for The Anthroposophical Society in America's Applied Anthroposophy course.
+In addition to her LifeWays training, Jerilyn holds certification from Hand in Hand Parenting, Community Supported Postpartum, and received her Waldorf teacher training in Toronto.
+She earned a B.A. in Interdisciplinary Humanities – focusing on Art History, Communication Arts, and Music.
+She was a lead kindergarten and nursery teacher for many years and served as department chair and new teacher mentor.
+She was a group facilitator and co-presenter for The Anthroposophical Society in America’s Applied Anthroposophy course and has served as an Early Childhood Advisor for a NYC nonprofit that focuses on mental and physical fitness.
 Her writing has been published in outlets such as Being Human, Whole Family Rhythms, Kindling, and the LifeWays newsletter.
-Jerilyn enjoys finding the golden threads between anthroposophy and other spiritual paths - past and present.
-She lives with her dear husband and three children near the Delaware River in Eastern Pennsylvania.
+Jerilyn enjoys finding the golden threads between anthroposophy and other philosophical and spiritual paths – past and present.
+She lives with her husband and three children near the Delaware River in Eastern Pennsylvania.

 Michael has been involved in Waldorf education for over 40 years as a parent, grandparent, helping to found a K-8 school, and supporting the founding of LifeWays North America.
 He also has a background in biodynamic agriculture and holds an M.S. in Microbiology.
 Michael enjoys spending time with his grandchildren and children and learning new skills, like playing simple tunes on the recorder.